-I’m a contributor to various DeFi projects I use, including Drift, its keepers, and Mango Markets’ V3 Liquidator.
-For the last few years I’ve been coding mostly for myself, however, while I help open source projects like Marinade with strategy.
+I’m a contributor to various DeFi projects I use, including Drift Protocol, its keeper bots, and Mango Markets’ V3 Liquidator.
+For the last few years I’ve been coding for myself, however, while I help projects like Marinade and open source-focused teams like Equilibrium with strategy.

 Below are a few of my older open source projects, published on my Gitlab and Github pages.